thuijskens/thuijskens.github.io/_drafts/2016-07-01-time-series-forecasting.md

 However, when it comes to forecasting there is no silver bullet and what works best may be problem specific.
 One downside of using machine learning methods for forecasting problems (or any non-parametric model for that matter) is that we can't quantify the uncertainty in our predictions in terms of frequentist confidence or Bayesian credible intervals.
 This problem can perhaps be partly mitigated by using the [block bootstrap](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#Block_bootstrap) to get bootstrapped confidence intervals.

 If your ultimate goal is more explanatory rather than predictive in nature, you may find that more classical models like state-space models will give you better bang for your buck.
 Bayesian dynamic linear models (DLMs) in particular work nicely here, because of their flexibility and ease of interpretation (check out [this](http://multithreaded.stitchfix.com/blog/2016/04/21/forget-arima/) post over at Stitch Fix for an excellent discussion of these models).

-The code used in this post can be found in an IPython notebook [here]({{ BASE_PATH }}/ipython-notebooks/2016_06_30/time-series-forecasting.ipynb), which also goes through a basic forecasting problem to illustrate how to use these methods.
-This should give you all you need to try and apply your favorite machine learning algorithm to your forecasting problem.

 ## References